American and Alaska strike deal around Seattle flights

-Instead, they announced Thursday that they will ask the federal government for permission to expand revenue-sharing to cover international flights in Seattle and Los Angeles.
+Instead, they announced Thursday that they will expand revenue-sharing to cover international flights in Seattle and Los Angeles.

+American initially said U.S. Transportation Department approval was needed but later said that was not the case.
+The department did not immediately respond to a request for comment.

 American said it will begin flying to Bangalore in October.
-No U.S. airline currently flies there.
-Both American and Alaska say customers who travel for their jobs at U.S. technology companies are keenly interested.
+No U.S. airline currently flies to Bangalore.

 American said it will also launch Seattle-London service next year, and could add other international destinations from Seattle.